 Gary Eck is a stand-up comedian and filmmaker who's been entertaining Australians for two decades.
 He's also a father of two.
-He loves moutain bike riding, and travelling the world and kicking a footy around in the backyard with his kids.
+He loves mountain bike riding, travelling the world and kicking a footy around in the backyard with his kids.

 1. What is your favourite thing about being a father?